Arniiiii/nvchad_config_cpp/README.md

     - [x] `<leader>w`, `<leader>W`
         - [ ] it is slow as a snail.
 Vim script seems to be slow in this case...
 - [ ] why sometimes `<tab>` inside of `Insert` mode makes me go to another part of code?
-- [x] when using telescope themes, completeopt somehow overrides. how and why and how don't do it?
+- [ ] when using telescope themes, completeopt somehow overrides. how and why and how don't do it?
     - [x] IDK how but if set globally, it doesn't override
+        - [ ] nope, it still overrides.